cisco/mindmeld/docs/source/role_classification.rst

 :yellow:`Mary` :orange:`sold` the :skin:`book` to :aqua:`John`

+.. _Defining The Entity Map: entity_map.html

 In the context of Conversational NLU, a "role" defines how a named entity should be used to fulfill a query.
-Treating Named Entity Recognition (NER) and Semantic Role Labeling (SRL) as separate tasks has a few advantages -

-* NER models are hurt by splitting examples across fairly similar categories.
-Grouping facets with significantly overlapping entities and similar surrounding natural language will lead to better parsing and let us use more powerful models.
-* Joint NER & SRL needs global dependencies, but fast & good NER models only do local.
-NER models (MEMM, CRF) quickly become intractable with long-distance dependencies.
-Separating NER from SRL let us use local dependencies for NER and long-distance dependencies in SRL.
-* Role labeling might be a multi-label problem.
-With multi-label roles, we can use the same entity to query multiple fields.

-.. _Defining The Entity Map: entity_map.html

 In Workbench, Roles are defined as part of the Entity Map.
 See the `Defining The Entity Map`_ chapter for more details.

 When To Use Roles
 *****************